mike-huls/fastinject/README.md

 [![xfollow](https://img.shields.io/twitter/follow/mike_huls)](https://twitter.com/intent/follow?screen_name=mike_huls)

-**FastInject** provides lazy dependency injection for Python that makes you code decoupled, testable, uncomplicated and more readable.
+**FastInject** provides lazy dependency injection for Python that makes your code decoupled, testable, uncomplicated and more readable.
 Decorate your services with the `@injectable` decorator and decorate your function with `@inject`.
 Done!
 Your function will now be injected with instances of the required service.
 ```shell